 Oddly enough, in spite of all of the gadgets I’ve tried, my optimal antenna setup turned out to be very simple!
 There was no magic except for lots of experimentation with antenna location.

 Where I Live

 Just to give you some background, I live in Santa Monica, California, about 27 miles away from the TV transmitters on Mt.
 Wilson.
-Even though the Station Finder reports many green (strong) stations, my signals are not that strong because my condo windows face the wrong direction.
+Even though the Station Finder reports many green (strong) stations, my signals are not that strong inside my condo because the windows face the wrong direction.

 I have only one TV in my condo.
 It’s a ten-year old 46″ Sony LCD with built-in digital tuner in my living room.
 Nothing unusual here.